XBraid/xbraid/docs/Examples.md

       double mygradient = app->gradient;
       MPI_Allreduce(&mygradient, &(app->gradient), 1, MPI_DOUBLE, MPI_SUM, MPI_COMM_WORLD);

+Look at the source code to see how the gradient is verified using Finite Differences.

 # Optimization with the Simplest Example {#exampleoneoptimization}
 ``examples/ex-01-optimization.c`` implements a simple optimization iteration for solving an inverse design problem for the simple scalar ODE example: